aaronpk/oauth-client-intermediary-metadata/oauth-client-intermediary-metadata.md

 The client registration endpoint is described in Section 3 of {{RFC7591}}.

-Since this specification provides a mechanism for a client to assert user information about additional parties other than itself, the registration endpoint MUST be protected by an OAuth 2.0 access token obtained by the client.
-The method by which the initial access token is obtained by the client or developer is out of scope of this specification, but is likely to be obtained using the client credentials grant.
+Since this specification provides a mechanism for a client to assert information about additional parties other than itself, the registration endpoint MUST be protected by an OAuth 2.0 access token obtained by the client.
+The method by which the initial access token is obtained by the client or developer is out of scope of this specification, but is likely to be obtained using the client credentials grant or manual out-of-band registration.

 Client Registration Request